Spatenheinz/git-recycle-bin/readme.md

 * Setting of current latest tags is done at CI-side.
 TBD.

+## Schema
+Artifacts come with meta-data, for {expiry, traceabillity, audit, placement} purposes. \
+Meta-data is stored as trailer fields in the commit message, forming a schema, e.g.:

+`artifact-schema-version: 1` : Integer.
+The version of the schema.
+`artifact-name: Aurora-RST-Documentation` : String.
+Name of the artifact.
+`artifact-mime-type: directory` : String or tuple.
+MIME type of the artifact.
+`artifact-relpath-src: ../obj/doc/html` : String.
+Relative path to artifact from source-git's root.
+Leading `../ ` means artifact resided outside the source-git.
+`artifact-tree-prefix: obj/doc/html` : String.
+Files in this artifact commit all share this directory-prefix.
+Either `.` or some directory-prefix.
+A directory-prefix can make merges of artifact-commits conflict-free.
+`artifact-time-to-live: 30 days` : Life-time of artifact-branch from `src-git-commit-time-commit`.
+After this, the automatic artifact-branch may be deleted - thus eligible for garbage collection (`git gc`).
+`src-git-commit-title: rf: twister wrapper WIP` : String.
+Artifact was built from this commit in source git repo.
+`src-git-commit-sha: ed6267ee5b84c894fc8490d93db0525fb2f167eb` : String.
+Artifact was built from this commit in source git repo.
+`src-git-commit-changeid: Ie3eb7af86c3e578d2c18631f15cf0a12e7d0f80d` : String.
+Artifact was built from this commit in source git repo.
+Optional.
+`src-git-commit-time-author: Wed, 21 Jun 2023 14:13:31 +0200` : Date.
+Artifact was built from this commit in source git repo.
+`src-git-commit-time-commit: Wed, 21 Jun 2023 15:42:49 +0200` : Date.
+Artifact was built from this commit in source git repo.
+`src-git-branch: feature/wrk_le_audio_7.0` : String.
+Locally-checked out branch in source git repo or `Detached HEAD`.
+`src-git-repo-name: firmware` : String.
+Basename of `src-git-repo-url`.
+`src-git-repo-url: ssh://gerrit.ci.demant.com:29418/firmware` : String.
+URL of remote in source git repo.
+`src-git-status: clean` : String or strings.
+Either `clean` or list of locally {modified, deleted} files in source git repo.
+Untracked files are ignored.

 # Usage example 1
 ```
 artifact.py --path ../obj/doc/html --name "Aurora-RST-Documentation" --remote "git@gitlab.ci.demant.com:csfw/documentation/generated/aurora_rst_html_mpeddemo.git" --push